valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 would probably destroy the performance gains because `CASE` statement would need to be evaluated on each row (not 100% sure on this!).

-Luckily the cursor builder in WPGraphQL handles this recursive SQL building for you for the standard WP Query uses but when you modify the SQL you must be very careful.
+Luckily the cursor builder in WPGraphQL handles this recursive SQL generation for you for the standard WP Query uses but when you modify the SQL you must be very careful.
 But not all modification are bad.
 For example just adding extra filtering the to the `$fields['where']` should be ok.
 For the rest